-This ozone depletion was worrisome, because it was taking place at an unprecedented rate.
+This ozone depletion was worrisome because it was taking place at an unprecedented rate.

 Causes of Ozone Hole

-The main cause of the ozone hole was found to be gases that contained Cholorofluorocarbons (CFCs), Halons and Freons.
+The main cause of the ozone hole was found to be gases that contained Cholorofluorocarbons or CFCs (compounds with chlorine and/or fluorine attached to carbon), Halons(similar compounds with bromine or iodine) and Freons.
 Found commonly in aerosol cans and released by many electronic appliances, these were seen to decrease the level of ozone in the stratosphere.
 All of these gases contain chlorine, which is a major cause behind the thinning of the ozone layer.

 The presence of chlorine within CFC’s break down the ozone gases in ozone layer which increases the chances of ozone depletion.
 Till date, CFC’s have accounted for about 80% of ozone depletion.

 The destruction of the ozone layer is primarily caused when the amount of gases that contain chlorine begins to increase in the environment.
 As these gases rise upwards, they are exposed to UV light.
-This then causes a chemical reaction which creates chlorine atoms.
+This then causes a chemical reaction that creates chlorine atoms.
 These affect the atoms of ozone and cause ozone depletion.

 Although the process has been taking place for several years, the ozone layer was repairing itself naturally.
 With the marked increase in the emission of these gases, the ozone hole above Antarctica is becoming a permanent part of the layer.
-Even though the damage is reversible, it will require several decades and a major reduction in the emissions.
+Even though the damage is reversible, it will require several decades and a major reduction in emissions.

-CFC’s are not washed back to the earth and are not even destroyed in reaction with other chemicals which means that they can remain the atmosphere for large period of time may be from 20 to 120 years or more.
+CFC’s are not washed back to the earth and are not even destroyed in reaction with other chemicals, which means that they can remain in the atmosphere for a large period of time may be from 20 to 120 years or more.

 As of now, the ozone hole remains an area of interest for many.
-Even though the hole present above the Antarctic is beginning to show signs of a decline, there are concerns regarding the long term effects.
+Even though the ozone hole present above the Antarctic is beginning to show signs of a decline, there are concerns regarding the long term effects.